fairhill1/tiktak/kintal_v1.md

 - i = "ee" (as in machine)
 - o = "oh" (as in note)
 - u = "oo" (as in boot)

+**Stress and tone**: Not phonemic.
+Stress and tone do not change word meaning.
+Speakers may freely use them for emphasis, emotion, or rhythm.

 ## Core Roots (v0.1)